 When you finally have a site that suits your tastes, you’ll want robust hosting to avoid issues like downtime, DDoS attacks, and more.
 This is where premium hosting providers like Kinsta shine.

-Kinsta offers powerful Managed WordPress Hosting with a fully containerized architecture, powered exclusively by Google Cloud Platform on Google’s Premium Tier network.
+Kinsta offers powerful WordPress Hosting with a fully containerized architecture, powered exclusively by Google Cloud Platform on Google’s Premium Tier network.

 Contact us to learn more about our superior managed hosting solution.